alessandro-f-martins/complain_api_app/docs/README.md

 ### Prerequisites

 The following software was used in the elaboration of this application:

 - Python 3.6.5
 - pip 10.0.1
 - Nginx 1.14.0
 - virtualenv 16.0.0 (plain version)
 - MongoDB 3.6.5 (plain version) and 3.4.1 (dockerized version)
 - Linux: Ubuntu 18.01 (plain version) and Alpine 3.7 (dockerized version)

-Python packages versions used in Complant API application can be found in the *requirements.txt* file.
+Python packages versions used in Complaint API application can be found in the *requirements.txt* file.